Dispelling Myths about Dry Drowning

 Dr. Groen says there are three terms used by medical professionals.

 “These three terms were agreed upon at a 2002 World Congress on Drowning and are accepted by the Centers for Disease Control and Prevention (CDC), the American Heart Association, the American Red Cross and many, many others.
 We don't use the terms near drowning, dry drowning or secondary drowning.
-These are terms that have been coined by the media and are often sensationalized,” Dr. Groen says.
+These terms were coined by the media and are often sensationalized,” Dr. Groen says.

 What is Dry Drowning?

 “Dry drowning is not an actual medical condition.
-It's a term that's been used and sensationalized by the media to describe when lungs of drowning victims contain no water in about 10-20 percent of autopsies.
+It's a term that's typically used by the media to describe when lungs of drowning victims contain no water in about 10-20 percent of autopsies.
 The reason for this is because of laryngospasm, which is when the body forcefully closes the airways.
 This can happen when water is attempting to enter the lungs,” Dr. Groen says.

 In fact, Dr. Groen says many drownings are actually dry, in the sense that very little water actually enters the lungs.
 The main problem during a drowning event is lack of oxygen to the brain.